suifei/openwrt-daily-build/README.md

 You can customize firmware features by modifying the device configuration files in the `configs` directory.
 For example, adding new packages, adjusting compile options, etc.

-If you want to add support for new devices, you can create a new device configuration file in the `configs` directory and add the new device information in the `matrix` section of `.github/workflows/build-openwrt-official.yml` and `.github/workflows/build-openwrt-full-components.yml`.
+If you want to add support for new devices, you can create a new device configuration file in the `configs` directory and add the new device information in the `matrix` section of `.github/workflows/build-openwrt.yml`.

 ## Workflow Description

-This repository contains two GitHub Actions workflows for automatically building OpenWrt firmware:
+This repository contains GitHub Actions workflows for automatically building OpenWrt firmware:

 1. `Build OpenWrt (Official)`: Build the official version of OpenWrt
 2. `Build OpenWrt (Full Components)`: Build OpenWrt version with full components